jackyzha0/quartz/content/notes/connecting ideas is powerful.md

 notetype: feed
 ---

-Ideas are essentially **units of thoughts** and connecting ideas is powerful because:
+Ideas are **units of thoughts** and connecting ideas is powerful because:

 - it allows you to [[notes/interoperable components are efficient|reuse your ideas in a different context]].
 - it encourages you to revisit old ideas and [[notes/connecting ideas improves learning|improves learning]]